JuanjoVG/MultimodalNaiveBayes/README.md

     return self.model[term][target]
 ```

-The *get_occurrences* method gets a parameter *term* and a parameter *target* and return the number of occurrencies of the term in in a texts related to the target.
+The *get_occurrences* method gets a parameter *term* and a parameter *target* and return the number of occurrences of the term in texts related to the target.

 ### test